 Gate keys are either start keys or resume keys.
 All keys are either gate keys or

 A diagram emphasizing that it takes a capability to convey a capability.

-- Used in these pages to describe software that may obey instructions
+- Used in these pages to describe software that may obey instructions from unauthorized sources.

 It uses its authority gullibly.